browserengineering/book/book/accessibility.md

-[^for-now]: Perhaps software assistants will become more widespread as technology improves, mediating between the user and web pages, and will one day no longer primarily be an accessibility technology.
-Password managers and form autofill agents are already somewhat like this.
+[^for-now]: Perhaps software assistants will become more widespread as technology improves, mediating between the user and web pages, and will one day no longer primarily be a screen-reader accessibility technology.
+Password managers and form autofill agents are already somewhat like this, and in many cases use the same browser APIs as screen readers.

 Accessibility covers the whole spectrum, from minor accommodations to advanced accessibility tools.[^moral]